PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.5.499 Fixed issue with participles and passive aorist in verbs that consist of exw and agw.
  * 0.5.490 Added masc exceptions for us, os, and better handling of fem on is ews.
  * 0.5.485 Fixed bug with aorist forms of deponens when multiple roots
  * 0.5.475 Fixing issue with augmented prefixes (in modern-greek-accentuation library)